Jaromír Jágr: Personal life

+In 2015, an 18-year-old model attempted to extort $2,000 from Jágr, threatening to post a photo of them in bed; Jágr responded, "I don’t care," leading to the picture being published online.

-Jágr's longevity in the NHL has spawned a fan club known as "The Traveling Jagrs", a group of hockey fans from the Alberta cities of Calgary and Camrose who share interest in the player.
-The group dresses in the sweater, hockey socks and pant shells of 11 of Jágr's teams (his nine NHL teams, the NHL All-Star team and the Czech national team) plus long black wigs in reference to Jágr's traditional hair-style.
-Usually, the club would travel once or twice a year to see him play in person, but after Jágr signed with the Flames, they announced that they would be a more regular fixture at games.
+Jágr's longevity in the NHL spawned a fan club known as "The Traveling Jagrs", a group of hockey fans from the Alberta cities of Calgary and Camrose who share interest in the player.
+The group dressed in the sweater, hockey socks and pant shells of 11 of Jágr's teams (his nine NHL teams, the NHL All-Star team and the Czech national team) plus long black wigs in reference to Jágr's traditional hair-style.
+Typically, the club travelled once or twice a year to see him play in person, but after Jágr signed with the Flames, they announced that they would be a more regular fixture at games.
+When Jagr's number 68 was retired by the Pittsburgh Penguins in 2024, the Traveling Jagrs made the trip one last time to watch their namesake player skate during warm-ups, and see his banner raised to the rafters.